-A woman left paralysed from the chest down after a horse riding accident is supporting an air ambulance’s charity golf day after they came to her aid.
+A woman left paralysed from the chest down after a horse riding accident is fundraising for GNAAS after they came to her aid.

 Tara Howell, 49, was riding her horse Victor near Helmsley, where she lives, when she was thrown off and landed on her head, with the impact breaking her neck.

 She said: “I landed awkwardly, breaking my neck at C6/7, dislocating 13 vertebrae and bending my spinal cord into an ‘S’ shape.
 I heard my neck snap and I was instantly paralysed from the chest down.
 I lay in the field for five and half hours waiting to be found and owe my discovery to Victor.”

 Victor was grazing beside Tara when he was spotted by a passing horse rider who came to investigate and subsequently found Tara lying on the ground and called the emergency services.

 She added: “Stranded as I was in the middle of nowhere, it was impossible to get an ambulance to me and I knew, from the moment I hit the ground, that the only way to get me out would be by helicopter.”

 The Great North Air Ambulance Service (GNAAS) flew to the scene and stabilised Tara before airlifting her to James Cook University Hospital in Middlesbrough.